cloudmesh-community/book/chapters/iot/turtle.md

 name is an arbitrary string and shape is a (compound) Shape object:
 Install the corresponding compound shape.

 Add a turtle shape to TurtleScreen's shapelist.
-Only thusly registered shapes can be used by issuing the command shape(shapename).
+Only the registered shapes can be used by issuing the command shape(shapename).

 Links